Antiz96/arch-update/README.md

 Exit Codes:
 0  OK
 1  Invalid option
-2  No privilege method (sudo or doas) is installed
-3  Error when changing icon
+2  No privilege elevation method (sudo or doas) is installed 3  Error when changing icon
 4  User didn't gave the confirmation to proceed
 5  Error when updating the packages